Director(s): Fran Kanz

 No words can fully express how hard this movie is to watch, and no words can fully express the pain that is felt by the families of these awful tragedies.
 Fran Kranz does the best job I think you can, and completely blew me away.
 I had prepared myself for something difficult, but this was so much more than I ever realized.
 It is early in the year, but this will go down as one of the best films of 2021.

-Final: Mass is one of the most emotionally heavy films I have ever seen.
-Jason Isaacs and Ann Dowd lead the way in what will be four of the best performances of the year.
-This film is going to do so well with ensemble awards.
+Final: Mass is one of the most emotionally heavy films I have ever seen, but also one of the most superbly made as well.
+Fran Kranz’s incredible craftsmanship shines in a work of pure art, and Jason Isaacs and Ann Dowd lead the way in what will be four of the best performances of the year.
 Mass turns the audience into a fly on the wall in this lengthy and difficult real-time exploration of pain, loss, anger, and forgiveness.
 The screenplay masterfully doesn’t show us anything, but in turn, shows us everything in how meticulously written it is.
 I can’t find a single flaw with this movie and think this will be one of the most impactful films of the year.
 The first true 2022 Oscar candidate.
 This is how you make a movie.
 I’m speechless.

 My Score: A+